MikenzieAlasca/F21-1010/class/lect/Midterm/Midterm.raw.md

 m4_include(rev1.py.nu)
 ```

+<div class="pagebreak"></div>

-Hand trace what is happening int this code.
+Hand trace what is happening in this code.
 Complete the following table.

 | Line No / Time | s | i | o | notes |
 |----------------|---|---|---|---------|